-This notice cancels and replaces Notice 733 (November 2016).
-Details of the changes to the previous version can be found in paragraph 1.2 of this notice.
+This notice cancels and replaces Notice 733 (April 2017).
+Details of the changes to the previous version can be found in paragraph 1.2.

-The legal basis for the Flat Rate Scheme is in the VAT Regulations 1995, regulations 55A-55V, 57A and 69A.
-Parts of this notice have the force of law under those regulations.
-These parts are indicated by being placed in a box as in the example shown below.
+Parts of this notice have the force of law under VAT Regulations 1995, regulations 55A-55V, 57A and 69A.
+These parts are indicated by being placed in a box as in this example.